Björn Höcke

-Björn Uwe Höcke (born 1 April 1972) is a German politician of the far-right Alternative for Germany (AfD) party.
-He is chair of the state branch of the AfD in Thuringia, that is classified as a right-wing extremist organization.
+Björn Uwe Höcke (born 1 April 1972) is a German politician of the far-right party Alternative for Germany (AfD).
+He is chair of the state branch of the AfD in Thuringia, which is classified as a far-right extremist organization.
 Höcke led the AfD to its first-ever first place finish in a state election at the 2024 Thuringian state election.
 It was the first time a far-right party placed first in an election since the Nazi era.

 After Andreas Kalbitz was banned from the AfD, Höcke was the sole leader of the party's far-right Der Flügel faction, which the German government's Federal Office for the Protection of the Constitution declared a suspected right-wing extremist organization.
 Even after its formal dissolution, Höcke is considered the most influential politician in the AfD due to his strong network.

 Early life and education

 Björn Höcke was born in Lünen and grew up in Anhausen and Neuwied.
 Höcke's father was a teacher at State School for the Blind and Partially-Sighted (Neuwied) while his mother was a nurse.
+His father is a Protestant and his mother is a Catholic.
+In 1986, Björn was baptized and confirmed as a Protestant.

 His paternal grandparents were expelled Germans from East Prussia.
 Höcke took his Abitur at Rhein-Wied-Gymnasium in 1991.

 Höcke studied sport and history at University of Giessen and at University of Marburg before working as a teacher.
 He taught at the Rhenanus School, a comprehensive school in Bad Sooden-Allendorf.